SamkitJain2006/Side_Projects/README.md

 cd project-name

-Follow the setup guide in the respective README.md file of each project.
+Follow the setup guide in each project's respective README.md file.

 🤝 Contributing